Mass media in South Korea: Social media

-Cyworld is one of the first social network applications for South Korea.
-On Cyworld, you can chat with other members by forming friendships by sharing interests and memories.

-As time has gone on it has become less popular comparatively and failed compared to its competitors throughout the generation of social networking.
-Another reason for its failure was based on its restriction.
-“Cyworld created barriers among countries, failing to expand beyond being a local service provider” (Park Hye-min.
-(2011)).
-As of recent years, Cyworld has claimed to make a comeback.

-Snow is a social media application.
-But unlike most applications its main focus is images.
-Mainly selfies.
-Through this application, you can alter your appearance in many ways.
-This includes adding makeup, changing your eye color, and even slimming your face.
-Other attributes are a wide variety of filters that go from, cute, creepy, and funny.
-This application is focused on vanity and sharing filters and images with your friends.

 Blogs

 Almost every big portal site provides a blogging service.
 Nate, Naver, and Daum's blog are the most popular.

-Social Networks (SNS, Social Networking Service)
+Social networks

 An early social networking platform Cyworld was launched in South Korea in 2000.
 It shut down in 2014.
 Users could upload their information, mood, pictures, etc. It featured the "following" of other people in a similar vein as Facebook.

-Micro Blogging
+Micro blogging

-with its prevalence growing in conjunction with the growing popularity of Smartphones in South Korea. 'me2day' and 'yozm' are some other microblogs in South Korean media.
+with its prevalence growing in conjunction with the growing popularity of smartphones in South Korea. 'me2day' and 'yozm' are some other microblogs in South Korean media.

 Regulations

-What is the grounds of media regulations?
-Although broadcasters have freedom of expression, broadcasters have to promote public interest because electromagnetic waves are in the public domain.
+The grounds of media regulations are that although broadcasters have freedom of expression, broadcasters have to promote public interest because electromagnetic waves are in the public domain.

-'Media law' consist of two structures briefly: Business Regulation, and Content Related Regulation.
+'Media law' consist of two structures briefly: business regulation and content related regulation.
 They mean fairness among the broadcasters, and freedom of expression each.